 Creating detailed records for each Asset is essential for comprehensive Asset Management.
 Documentation should be accurate, up-to-date, and easily accessible to relevant stakeholders.
 Each Asset should have a unique identifier, such as a serial number or Asset tag.
 Descriptions should be detailed, encompassing make, model, configuration, and specifications.

 Physical location must be documented to facilitate Asset tracking.
 Version or configuration details are crucial, especially for software and hardware.
 Note down the security controls in place for each Asset, including access controls, encryption, and monitoring.
-This comprehensive documentation ensures that all stakeholders have access to the essential information required for Asset Management and protection.
+This detailed documentation makes sure that all stakeholders have access to the essential information required for Asset Management and protection.

 Step 6: Establish Protection Measures